 Based on the long-haired horror toys from the '90s, Trolls used so many neon gradients it caused a worldwide colour shortage.
 For the three months after it came out, every game was black and white.
 (Luckily, they were all later secretly patched back to their intended form by an army of magic elves.)

 Could it be worse?
 Well, yes.
 Slightly.
 The box could have been the kind of thing that would get you put on a list just for picking it up off the shelf.
 It would have required a second deal with Satan though, and even he has his limits.
 "Dude, seriously," he might say.
 "I already let you make a game with the same effect as opening the Ark of the Covenant.
 Chillax.
 Have a cappucino."

-But on the plus side, it wasn't a broken interactive movie from the 90s that I now plan to take outside and use as a frisbee, possibly hard enough to not simply break it into shards but atomise it into failure dust.
+On the plus side, it wasn't a broken interactive movie from the '90s that I now plan to take outside and use as a frisbee, possibly hard enough to not simply break it into shards but atomise it into failure dust.
 Next week, a more reliable game, or a noose.
 Stay tuned for updates.
 (No noose is good news.)